plentymarkets/docs-raw/plentyInterface/Account.md

     <tbody><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>id</td>
-            <td>The id of the address option type.
+            <td>The ID of the address option type.
 It is possible to define individual types.
 The following types are available by default:
 <ul>
 <li>1 = VAT number</li>
 <li>2 = External address ID</li>